Invest in fixed-income assets on eToro

 What is fixed-income investing?

-When you invest in fixed-income investments, you are essentially lending money to a corporation or government.
-They pay you interest, or coupons, at regular intervals, like monthly or quarterly, and return your initial investment when the bond matures.
+When you invest in fixed-income investments, you are essentially lending money to a company or the government for regular interest or coupons.
+These rewards are usually paid monthly or quarterly, and you’ll receive your initial investment when the bond matures.

 This type of investing is called “fixed-income” because the returns on these investments are typically fixed or predictable.

-Let’s say you buy a 10-year bond worth $10,000 with an annual interest rate of 5%.
-This means that the bond will pay you $500 in interest per year.
+For instance, if you buy a 10-year bond worth $10,000 with an annual interest rate of 5%, the bond will pay you $500 in interest per year.

 Typically, bonds make interest payments in fixed intervals, such as semiannually or annually.
-If this bond pays you interest semiannually, every six months, you would receive an interest payment of $250.
+If this bond pays you interest semiannually, every six months, you would receive an interest payment of $250 twice per annum.

-At the end of the bond’s term, you would also receive the initial investment amount of $10,000.
+At the end of the bond’s term, you would also receive the initial invested amount of $10,000.

-While bonds can be bought and sold for a profit, most investors focus on the steady payments rather than capital gains .
-Fixed-income investments also include preferred stocks and bank certificates of deposits.
+Though inventors can buy and sell a bond for a profit, most focus on its steady payments instead of capital gains.
+However, not only bonds offer fixed income.
+The investment model can be used with assets like stocks, treasury bills, and bank certificates of deposits.
 But for many, bonds are the go-to choice.

-The main benefit of fixed-income investing is the relative stability it offers compared to other investment options.
-Since the income generated from these investments is predictable, it can provide a steady cash flow and can act as a cushion during uncertain economic times.
+The main benefit of fixed-income investing is its relative stability compared to other investment options.
+Since the income generated from the investment is predictable, it can provide a steady cash flow and cushion the effect of unfavorable economic conditions.

-Fixed-income investing can also balance out riskier investments in your portfolio, like stocks and real estate.
+Fixed-income investing can also create a balanced investment portfolio by hedging against losses from riskier assets like stocks and real estate.

 Fixed-income investments are a smart addition to your investment mix, especially when paired with riskier assets like stocks.
 They offer stability, protect your capital, and deliver predictable returns.
 At eToro, you can easily tap into this asset class through ETFs, gaining all the advantages of fixed-income products in a hassle-free way.